mlizbeth/TigerLearning/README.md

-# TLC
-Tiger Learning Center kiosk for Trinity University
+# Tiger Learning Commons
+Kiosk application for Trinity University's Tiger Learning Center.

 ## Features
-### Swipe Tiger Card for ID validation
+### Accepts a magnetic swipe to extract the student ID
+### Verifies the string ID is valid
-### Write selection data, ID and timestamp to the backend
+### Prompts the user to select the reason(s) for visiting
-Considering a simple XLS on google drive, eventually upgrading to a vaadin backend that can be integrated into apotheosis https://github.com/mlizbeth/apotheosis
+### Generates a timestamp and sends the data to a Drive spreadsheet